Will Starmer resign as prime minister and who could replace him?

 The left is looking for a candidate and there is a good chance they may turn to someone who had a go as leader before.

-The 55-year-old is a hate figure for the rightwing press because of his net zero policies but this only acts as a plus with members of the party.
+The 56-year-old is a hate figure for the rightwing press because of his net zero policies but this only acts as a plus with members of the party.

 Gone is the cowed and shrunken man who led the party to defeat in 2015 – he has been replaced by a man who is a serious contender to lead the party again with a new vigour.